-Enter the number of Prohibition Notices issued to the accredited contractor on non-scheme projects with a value of \$4 million or more (where the accredited contractor was the head contractor) during the reporting period.
-Enter the number "0" if you had none.
+If you select "Yes," please enter the number of Prohibition Notices issued to the accredited contractor on non-scheme projects with a value of \$4 million or more (where the accredited contractor was the head contractor) during the reporting period.
 When completing this section, the number of notices for the period must include all notices issued to either the accredited contractor or any subcontractors of the accredited contractor working on site during the reporting period.

 A Prohibition Notice is as defined in the legislation of the jurisdiction in which the project is being undertaken, and is issued by the relevant WHS authority.
 These notices are issued when a WHS inspector determines that there is a serious risk that needs urgent attention.
-Prohibition Notices are issued for any work that involves or will involve an immediate risk to the health, safety and welfare of any person.
+Prohibition Notices are issued for any work that involves or will involve an immediate risk to the health, safety, and welfare of any person.